mautic/mautic/README.md

 sudo php bin/console cache:clear
 ```

 Ready to go.
-Now the GrapesJsBuilder is loaded for E-Mails and Landingpages.
+Now the GrapesJs Builder is loaded for Emails and Landing pages.

 -------------------------------------------------------------------